Homepage > Types of Food Poisoning That Affect Children

 Common symptoms include diarrhea, nausea, muscle aches, and fever.
 Antibiotics can treat it, but some cases of Listeriosis spread beyond the gut.
 About one in five people die from the condition if it spreads.

 An E. coli infection is caused by bacteria often found in human and animal intestines.
 Common foods contaminated with E. coli include leafy greens, unpasteurized milk, apple cider, and soft cheeses.
 Children may come into contact with it at a daycare or restaurants.

 While healthy children usually recover, it can lead to urinary tract infections, respiratory illness, and other severe complications.
-[Add something about HUS with link to the HUS page?]
 Common symptoms include stomach cramps, bloody stool, vomiting, and slight fever.

 Cyclospora is a parasite that spreads through food and water that is contaminated with feces.
 This is common in unclean daycare situations and during travel.

 Common symptoms include diarrhea, loss of appetite, weight loss, stomach cramps, bloating, gas, nausea, fatigue, vomiting, body aches, headaches, and fever.
 These symptoms may last up to several months, and relapse can occur if not treated.

 Salmonella is a bacterium that can cause abdominal cramping, diarrhea, and fever.
 It is often contracted through animals, including pets like turtles.
 This can be common for children who play with animals at school or at a petting zoo.